ART EDUCATION //

 Art History Resources on the Web / Chris Witcombe

 An often-recommended site.
 Organized primarily by country or by time period, you need to know where your artwork or artist falls within those categories.
 Do some research in the library first!
-If you are a UArts student, faculty or staff member, start with the online Oxford Art Online">Oxford Art Online to find basic information on your subject before trying sites like this.
+If you are a UArts student, faculty or staff member, start with the online Oxford Art Online to find basic information on your subject before trying sites like this.

 ARTSEDGE: The National Arts and Education Information Network